FarronF/limerick-council-meetings/meetings/2023/06/22-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 18th May 2023.md

 regarding parking at Athenacey Cemetery.
 To this end, the Council will investigate

-options to facilitate parking at the cemetery and will revert on the matter in due course.---
+options to facilitate parking at the cemetery and will revert on the matter in due course.
+---
 ***The Elected Members requested that a representative from the Burial Grounds section***

 ***attend the next meeting of the Cappamore Kilmallock Municipal District, in particular***